Blue Buffalo Puppy Food Reviews: Real Talk from a Dog Parent

 Can I mix this dry kibble with wet or homemade meals?

 Absolutely!
-Combining dry with wet or homemade meals can boost moisture intake and make mealtime more exciting and palatable.
-Just keep an eye on portion sizes to ensure you’re not overfeeding, which can lead to unwanted weight gain.
-If you add homemade dishes, try to balance them nutritionally with what the dry formula already provides—consulting with a professional can help you create a well-rounded meal plan.
-This variety can be especially helpful for picky eaters or those needing extra hydration.
+Mixing dry food with wet or homemade meals can boost moisture intake and make mealtime more exciting and tasty.
+Watch portion sizes to avoid overfeeding, which may cause unwanted weight gain.
+If adding homemade dishes, balance them nutritionally with what dry formula already provides—consulting a professional can guide creation of a well-rounded meal plan.
+This variety can be especially useful for picky eaters or those needing extra hydration.

 How should I store this to keep it fresh?